In this article, you can find samples and information about the contents of your downloaded data files.

 - Skin temperature - 1 minute averages expressed as degrees Celsius (°C)

 - Movement intensity - an integer value as an arbitrary unit calculated by Empatica’s Physical Activity Algorithm.
-It can assume values in the range [0-180].
+It can assume values in the range [0-180] and represent the amount of movement over a minute.
+The higher the value, the more intense the activity.

 - Rest - classification of rest period according to Empatica’s Sleep Detection Algorithm.
 Values are as follows: